warkensoft/laradmin/docs/field-types.md

 #### `display`

 Optional field.
 Accepts a callable to format the display of the field value in Laradmin indexes.

+#### `search`

+Optional field.
+Accepts a callable to modify the search query for a field value in Laradmin indexes.

 ## Password Field